imagej/imagej.github.io/_pages/tutorials/downsample.md

 Furthermore, you can define the "intrinsic" Gaussian kernel of the source and target images.
 An optimal sampler is identified by sigma=0.5.
 If your source image was blurred already, you may set a higher **source sigma** for a sharper result.
 Setting **target sigma** to values smaller than 0.5 makes the result appear sharper and therefore eventually aliased.

-This script is maintained by Stephan Saalfeld.
+This script is maintained by {% include person id="axtimwalde" %}.

 ## Example